 2. Attend Association Conferences and Trade Shows

 Trade shows can provide opportunities to network with both prospective buyers and other industry leaders.
-In addition, these events can offer other offline marketing opportunities — for instance, they are ideal places to distribute your print materials or explore the possibility of becoming a future featured speaker.
+In addition, these events can offer other offline marketing opportunities — for instance, they are ideal places to distribute printed marketing materials or explore the possibility of becoming a future featured speaker.
 Which brings me to the next technique.

 3. Speaking Opportunities